 - Subsequent DWI charges after a prior conviction (NY VTL §1193)

-A Rockland County DWI lawyer could devote the time and resources necessary to mitigate the penalties that a person may face.
+A Rockland County lawyer could devote the time and resources necessary to mitigate the penalties that a person may face for DWI charges.

 How a Rockland County DWI Attorney Could Help

 Any allegation of DWI is a serious matter, especially for people facing charges with aggravating factors or who are looking at a subsequent conviction.
 When a conviction could result in a jail sentence, mandatory fines, and a required loss of license, the stakes in a DWI case are often very high.